rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

 **Crossover:**

-This operator consist of taking two parent chromosomes and mate them to create new children, the way we select the parents could be by a probability distribution function, which gives more probability to the individuals with higher fitness of the generation, lets say the individual number 1 and 3 got selected, then we can take two random points of each parent and make the crossover, like this:
+This operator consists of taking two parent chromosomes and mates them to create new children, the way we select the parents could be by a probability distribution function, which gives more probability to the individuals with higher fitness of the generation, lets say the individual number 1 and 3 got selected, then we can take two random points of each parent and make the crossover, like this:

 .. image:: ../images/understandcv_crossover.png